DHTMLX/docs-suite/docs/form/api/simplevault/api_simplevault_properties.md

 ---
 sidebar_label: Form Simple Vault properties
 title: JavaScript Form - Simple Vault Properties
-description: You can explore the Simple Vault Properties of Form in the documentation of the DHTMLX JavaScript UI library.
+description: You can explore the Properties of the Simple Vault control  of Form in the documentation of the DHTMLX JavaScript UI library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

 # Simple Vault properties